keboola/developers-docs/extend/registration/deployment.md

 Note that if you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.

-When you commit to the application repository, the docker image will be built and using a `test` tag, it will be tested in production KBC.
+When you commit to the application repository, the Docker image will be built and using a `test` tag, it will be tested in production KBC.
 It will not be deployed to production however!
 When you create a new tag (`x.y.z`) in the repository, the docker image will be build and tested using the
 `test` tag and if all succeeds, it will deploy the specified tag (`x.y.z`) into KBC --- a new version will be available in production.
 You can see the code in the [Sample repository](https://github.com/keboola/docs-deploy-example-tests).